jlaaser/quantum-exercises/README.md

    - To compile only a single exercise, uncomment the "\includeonly" statement before "\begin{document}" and update the file path to the path of the exercise you want to include.
 Then compile quantum-exercises.tex as normal.
 This will produce a PDF containing only the exercise listed in the \includeonly statement, without the title page.

-   - To compule a subset of the exercises, comment out (put a % sign in front of) the "\include" statements for any exercises that you want to omit from the output and then compile quantum-exercises.tex.
+   - To compile a subset of the exercises, comment out (put a % sign in front of) the "\include" statements for any exercises that you want to omit from the output and then compile quantum-exercises.tex.
 This will result in a pdf including a title page and all exercises that were not commented out.

  - Compiled PDFs off the full set of exercises will be uploaded with each official release; see https://github.com/jlaaser/quantum-exercises/releases